 Mast Cell Tumor in Dogs: A Final Thought

 Mast cell disease is a diagnosis that can devastate a dog owner.
-We understand the absolute heartache that a cancer diagnosis can cause and we are so sorry for our readers who are currently going through this.
+We understand the absolute heartache that a cancer diagnosis can cause and we are so sorry for our readers who are going through this currently.
 We want to encourage our readers to do their research when it comes to mast cell tumors and the available treatment options.
 Even something as simple as changing your dog's diet to the highest quality possible can significantly help your dog through their recovery process.

 Due to the fact that the underlying cause of dog mast cell tumors remains unknown, prevention can prove to be nearly impossible.
-However, by making sure that you still aware of any changes you find in your dog is an effective way to catch any disease in its early stages.
+However, by making sure that you stay aware of any changes you find in your dog is an effective way to catch any disease in its early stages.
 By being implicitly aware of your dog's "normal" you can make sure you're able to recognize when something is off and act accordingly.

 From all of us here at Honest Paws, we sincerely hope your beloved four-legged friend feels better soon.